Particle scattering in a sonic analogue of special relativity: Scattering cross sections

 $\ket {\vec p_{\smash{\init/\final}}}$ are the initial/final states of the external particle, and $\ket {\hbar \vec k_{\smash{\init/\final}}}$ are the initial/final states of the phonon.
 In Table~\ref{Table:ParticlesInitialFinal} we illustrate the details of the states, where we have use the subscript $j = \init, \final$ for the final and initial states

-In line with the interaction Hamiltonian Eq.~\eqref{eq:interactinham2}, states are discrete as they are defined in a finite ``universe'' of volume $L^3$, and the delta functions are Kronecker-deltas.
-Note that we are using a different normalisation than what is usually used in literature, for example in Peskin~\cite{peskinIntroductionQuantumField2018a}.
+In line with the interaction Hamiltonian Eq.~\eqref{eq:interactinham2}, states are discrete as they are defined in a finite ``universe'' of volume $L^3$, and the delta functions are Kronecker deltas.
+Note that we are using a different normalization than what is usually used in literature, for example in Peskin~\cite{peskinIntroductionQuantumField2018a}.
 However, this does not have any effects on measured quantities (see footnote~\ref{foot:norm}.)